wp-plugins/crayon-syntax-highlighter/readme.txt

 1. Different themes and Live Preview under Settings > Crayon.

 == Changelog ==

+= 1.4.0 =
+* Added all other global settings for easy overriding: http://ak.net84.net/projects/crayon-settings/
+* Fixed issues with variables and entites in language regex
+* Added Epicgeeks theme made by Joe Newing of epicgeeks.net
+* Help updated
+* Fixed notice on missing jQuery string in settings
+* Reduced number of setting reads
+* Setting name cleanup
+* Added a donate button, would appreciate any support offered and I hope you find Crayon useful
+* String to boolean in util fixed

 = 1.3.5 =
 * Removed some leftover code from popupWindow